ObjectivePixel/objectivepixel.github.io/_posts/2025-07-28-using-paperkit-papermarkerview-in-swiftui.md

 title: Using PaperKit PaperMarkerView in SwiftUI
 date: 2025-07-28 00:00:00 +0000
 categories: [Apple, SwiftUI, WWDC]
+mermaid: true
 ---

 I've had an iPad app idea rattling around in my head for a while which would leverage pencil kit and a drawing canvas to enable a specific scenario that I think might form the basis of an app.
 I particularly like Freeform and so my mental model was to use something like that approach.
-Imagine my joy when I saw the session announcing PaperKit at WWDC (https://developer.apple.com/videos/play/wwdc2025/285).
+Imagine my joy when I saw the session announcing PaperKit at WWDC which you can watch here [https://developer.apple.com/videos/play/wwdc2025/285](https://developer.apple.com/videos/play/wwdc2025/285).

 ![PaperKit WWDC Session](/assets/img/paperkit/paperkit_session_image.jpeg)

-I watched this session with great anticipation and delight at the capabilities that are clearly directly used in Freeform, but was a little saddened to see that there was no SwiftUI wrapper.
-Because I wanted to start prototyping the app idea, I decided to knock up a quick PoC for leveraging PaperKit in SwiftUI and I thought it might be helpful to share that.
-It's definitely not comprehensive or production ready but gets you up and running to play around.
+I watched this session with great anticipation and delight that the capabilities clearly form the basis of the Freeform, an app that we use to collaborate on ideas.
+The downside was that chose to not provide a SwiftUI wrapper in this version of iOS.
+Because I wanted to start prototyping the app idea, I decided to build a quick PoC SwiftUI wrapper.
+Whilst it is definitely not comprehensive or production ready, it gets you up and running to play around with the basic functionality of PaperKit.

+I iterated with Claude Code to find a structure that was easy to understand whilst implementing the basic functionality of:

+1. Display PaperKit canvas with view constraints for sizing.
+2. Toolbar controls to toggle between edit mode and view mode and clear the canvas.
+3. Display and management of drawing tools whilst in edit mode.
+4. AccessoryItem for toolpicker for insertion of shapes and text.
+3. Automatic loading and saving of current canvas data on app launch and exit.

 ## Architecture Overview